All about Gold

 Where does EJA stand?

-When it comes to Fair Trade gold vs Recycled gold, we don’t think it’s our business to tell you who you should or shouldn’t support.
+When it comes to Fair-mined gold vs Recycled gold, we don’t think it’s our business to tell you who you should or shouldn’t support.
 We think both have their good points, but ultimately it’s your choice.

-We will make your jewellery with Fair Trade gold if that’s what you want.
-(Bearing in mind Fair Trade gold is more expensive than recycled gold – for good reason.)
+We will make your jewellery with Fair-mined gold if that’s what you want.
+(Bearing in mind Fair-mined gold is about 20% more expensive than recycled gold – for good reason.)
 However, recycling as our source of gold is our first preference because:

 - It’s very good for the environment, and therefor benefits everyone in the long term.
 For that reason we’re keen to support the recycling sector and help it grow;